engineerapart/emotion-media-query/README.md

 # 🌱 Installation
 You can install it like every other library with awesome **yarn**:
 ```
-yarn add styled-media-query
+yarn add emotion-media-query
 ```
 or with **npm**
 ```
-npm install styled-media-query
+npm install emotion-media-query
 ```

-*Note: If you didn't install `styled-components` yet, install it as well `yarn add styled-components`*
+*Note: If you didn't install `emotion-components` yet, install it as well `yarn add emotion-components`*

 **If you use UglifyJS and it fails or you need compiled module, update to latest version please!**